How Law Enforcement Can Help a Victim of Identity Theft

 An extended alert can be obtained for seven years; however, a consumer reporting agency will require a copy of a report filed with a law enforcement agency.

-Provide the victim with a copy of the “Identity Theft – Consumer Tips” fact sheet.
+Provide the victim with a copy of our “Identity Theft – Consumer Tips” factsheet available at our website.

 Encourage the victim to consider placing a security freeze on their credit report.

-It’s free for a victim that has filed a police report and can add a layer of protection for new account fraud.
-Information about the security freeze can be found through our website at datcp.wi.gov.
+It’s free to place a security freeze and can add a layer of protection for new account fraud.
+Information about placing a security freeze can be found at our website.

-If financial fraud has occurred the victim should complete the “Release of Information” form found on our website at datcp.wi.gov.
+If financial fraud has occurred, the victim should complete the “Release of Information” form found on our website.
 The completion of this form can be helpful in the investigation of fraud and provides permission to merchants to release information about the victim to law enforcement.

 Contact the Bureau of Consumer Protection at (800) 422-7128.